williamyang1991/DualStyleGAN/README.md

 <img src="https://user-images.githubusercontent.com/18130694/159124661-fbb58871-7c7b-449f-95b5-83e44f5973e8.jpg" width="32%"> → <img src="./output/arcane_transfer_13_unsplash-rDEOVtE7vOs_overview.jpg" width="64%">

-Find more options via `python style_transfer.py  -h`
+More options can be found via `python style_transfer.py  -h`.

 **Remarks**: The pSp encoder cannot perfectly encode the content image.
 If the style transfer result more consistent with the content image is desired, one may use latent optimization to better fit the content image or using newer StyleGAN encoders.

 ### Artistic Portrait Generation
-Generate random Cartoon face images: (Results are saved in the `./output/` folder)
+Generate random Cartoon face images (Results are saved in the `./output/` folder):
 ```python
 python generate.py
 ```

-Specify the style type with `--style` and the filename of the saved images with `--name`
+Specify the style type with `--style` and the filename of the saved images with `--name`:
 ```python
 python generate.py --style arcane --name arcane_generate
 ```